ngrok/ngrok-docs/docs/integrations/aftership/webhooks.md

 ## Secure webhook requests {#security}

-The ngrok signature webhook verification feature allows ngrok to assert that requests from your Aftership webhook are the only traffic allowed to make calls to your localhost app.
+The ngrok signature webhook verification feature allows ngrok to assert that requests from your AfterShip webhook are the only traffic allowed to make calls to your localhost app.

 **Note:** This ngrok feature is limited to 500 validations per month on free ngrok accounts.
 For unlimited, upgrade to Pro or Enterprise.

 This is a quick step to add extra protection to your application.

-1. Access [Aftership](https://www.aftership.com/) and sign in using your Aftership account.
+1. Access [AfterShip](https://www.aftership.com/) and sign in using your AfterShip account.

 1. On the left menu, click **Notifications** and then click **Webhooks**.

 1. On the **Webhooks** page, copy the value of the **Webhook secret**.

-1. Restart your ngrok agent by running the command, replacing `{your webhook secret}` with the value you have copied before (See [Integrate ngrok and Aftership.](#setup-webhook)):
+1. Restart your ngrok agent by running the command, replacing `{your webhook secret}` with the value you have copied before (See [Integrate ngrok and AfterShip.](#setup-webhook)):
     ```bash
     ngrok http 3000 --verify-webhook aftership --verify-webhook-secret {your webhook secret}
     ```

-1. Access [Aftership](https://www.aftership.com/) and create a new shipment.
+1. Access [AfterShip](https://www.aftership.com/) and create a new shipment.

 Verify that your local application receives the request and logs information to the terminal.